sagemath/trac_to_gh/Issue 5347.md

 # Issue 5347: divides() may fail for 1 on the rhs.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5347

 Original creator: malb